 In the Summary area, you can review the count of Outlier values.
-In Cloud Dataprep, an outlier is defined as any value that is more than 4 standard deviations from the mean for the set of column values.
+In Cloud Dataprep by TRIFACTA, an outlier is defined as any value that is more than 4 standard deviations from the mean for the set of column values.

 The Column Details panel also contains:

 - Counts of valid, unique, mismatched, and missing values.